Introduction

 I. Eternal Parchment

-This red plateau is more famously known as “ Nazca ” and its ancient markings as “The Nazca Lines”.
-The lines and geoglyphs inscribed into the Nazca Plateau comprise the Earth’s largest graphical construct.
-The deep red color of the plateau is the result of iron oxidation by the rays of the sun.
-The deepness of the red hue is a variable of time.
-The longer the surface is exposed to the sun, the more iron oxidized and the deeper its red tone becomes.
-The geoglyphic lines, figures and polygons drawn at Nazca are created by the simple removal of a few inches from the top surface of the terrain, exposing the lighter golden tones of unoxidized earth beneath.
+This red plateau is more famously known as “ Nazca ” and its ancient geoglyphic figures and furrows as the “ Nazca Lines.”
+The deep red hues of the plateau result from the oxidation of the iron it contains by the rays of the sun, which catalyze its rusting even in the extreme absence of water.
+The deepness of the red hue is a variable of time—the longer the surface is exposed to the sun, the more iron that gets oxidized, and the deeper its red tone becomes.
+The lines, figures, and polygons of Nazca were created by the simple removal of a few inches from the top surface of the terrain, exposing the lighter golden tones of the unoxidized earth beneath.

-Image 1: The Rainshadow Effect of the Andes Mountains
+Image 1: The rain shadow effect of the Andes Mountains

 III.
 Her Measured Scale